guntas-13/setup-tools/QnAs/README.md

 └── /etc
 ```

-👉 No kernel inside the image.
+-No kernel inside the image.

 ---